About

 • Lots of social commentary.

 • Lots of theological musings.
 There are many places to find thoughtful commentary about faith and the intersections of faith and teaching.
-Now into my 29th year of full-time teaching, I know I don’t have all the answers.
+Especially since I’ve taught for a few years now, I know I don’t have all the answers.

 What you’ll likely find: